nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Test Drive Fast and Slow rings were combined into a single "development" channel.
 Consequently, there is no more update channel selection capability, with users encouraged to obtain the right releases from add-ons website.
 This was extended in September 2018 to cover long-term support releases.
 * A new concept of "pilot features" replaced Test Drive Fast, configurable via a checkbox and internal flags.
 * New features under development will be enabled if pilot features facility is turned on, otherwise content is identical to regular development build.
 * Add-on update checking facility is now taken care of by Add-on Updater, and in the future, to be done by NVDA itself.
+Consequently, add-on update feature and the source code that controlled it has been removed in December 2018.

 #### Long-term support release